 The Church encourages bishops to review and scour the records of those considered for working with children.
 All members of the Church have a membership record detailing, among other information, any criminal offenses.
 If a Church leader has reason to believe that a person may have been involved in any type of abuse, they risk disqualification from working with children and youth.

-Click to contact our lawyers today
+Click to contact our clergy sex abuse lawyers today

 Instructing Leaders to Report Abuse

 The Church also points to its 24-hour hotline that was set up in 1995.
 The hotline was installed with the aim to put local leaders in touch with professional counselors and legal professionals to ensure the Church complies with the local abuse reporting laws.
-The Mormon Church expressly instructs any Church leader to call the hotline in order to prevent abuse.
+The Mormon Church expressly instructs any Church leader to call the hotline in order to prevent and report abuse.

 Complete a Free Case Evaluation form now